-- His decision to start a record store when he knew nothing about retail was clueless.
+- Branson’s choice to start a record store when he knew nothing about retail was clueless.
 This was followed by clueless decisions to build a recording studio, a record label, and then international divisions of Virgin Records.
 Utterly clueless, every one.

-- His decision to start an airline, a tremendously complex and risky business that he knew absolutely nothing about, was impressively clueless.
+- His move to start an airline, a tremendously complex and risky business that he knew absolutely nothing about, was impressively clueless.

-- His penchant for launching businesses just because the names make him smile (Virgin Bride, Virgin Snow) is clueless.
+- Branson’s penchant for launching businesses just because the names make him smile (Virgin Bride, Virgin Snow) is clueless.

-- His diversification of the Virgin brand to more than 360 companies, without a readily apparent connecting thread like Procter & Gamble or Coke have, is often called clueless.
+- His vision for the diversification of the Virgin brand to more than 360 companies, without a readily apparent connecting thread like Procter & Gamble or Coke have, is often called clueless.

-- His decision to create the world’s first “spaceline” (an airline for outer space) wasn’t just clueless, it was downright loony.
+- His idea to create the world’s first “spaceline” (an airline for outer space) wasn’t just clueless, it was downright loony.

 Branson is my favorite kind of naive businessman.
-The kind who tries everything that sounds like it would be fun, works like crazy to make it happen, and knows when to walk away from decisions that don’t work out.
+The kind who tries everything that sounds like it would be fun.
+He works like crazy to make it happen and knows when to walk away from decisions that don’t work out.

 Today, of course, he’s widely lionized.
 But for decades, he was generally considered to be an entertaining, naive flake.

 He’s currently worth close to $5 billion.
-Give or take a million or two, and up nearly a billion since I first wrote this post.
+Give or take a million or two.

 Having a clue is vastly overrated.